1947 Rio de Janeiro Grand Prix

 The VIII Grande Prêmio da Cidade de Rio de Janeiro was a Grand Prix motor race held at Gávea, Rio de Janeiro on 20 April 1947.
-The race was planned over 20 laps but was reduced to 15 because of rain, and was won by Chico Landi in an Alfa Romeo 308.
-Luigi Villoresi in a Maserati 4CL started from pole and finished second.
-George Raph in a Maserati 6CM was third.
+The race was planned over 20 laps but was reduced to 15 because of rain.
+Chico Landi won while driving an Alfa Romeo 308.
+Luigi Villoresi, in a Maserati 4CL started from pole and finished second.
+George Raph came in third with a Maserati 6CM was.